rodgerskent/machine-learning-challenge/README.md

 * []()Narrowed the dataset to key features for predictive modelling
 * []()Split the dataset into both a training and testing set for model validation
 * []()Scaled the feature data to ensure appropriate weighting and consideration
-* []()Encoded the outcome data which effectively converts a text designation (Confirmed, False Positive, Candidate) into a numerical value for valid predictive modelling
+* []()Encoded the outcome data converitng text into a numerical value for valid predictive modelling
-* []()Built, fit and tested a multi-variate regression model.
+* []()Built, fit and tested a multi-variate regression model
 * []()Built, fit and tested a K nearest neighbor (KNN) model
 * []()Hyper tuned each model using the GridSearchCV methodology

 ## The Jupyter Notebooks and related saved models are here:
-The project git hub site: [https://rodgerskent.github.io/qualityDining-dashboard]
+The project git hub site: [https://github.com/rodgerskent/machine-learning-challenge/edit/main]

 ## Key Insights
 The following key insights were brought to life in the assessment.